Watts Gallery Library & Archive

 Readers can access the complete library catalogue online here.

 Watts Gallery Archive

-The archive at Watts Gallery includes letters, photographs, diaries, over 800 drawings, and sketchbooks created by G F and Mary Watts during their lifetime and which remained in their possession until Mary's death in 1938.
+The archive at Watts Gallery includes letters, photographs, diaries, sketchbooks and over 800 drawings created by G F and Mary Watts during their lifetime and which remained in their possession until Mary's death in 1938.

-There are also records of Watts Gallery from its foundation in 1904, the wills of the Wattses, the papers of Joseph Gillot (a major nineteenth-century art collector), musical instruments and precious stones.
+There are also records of Watts Gallery from its foundation in 1904, the wills of the Wattses, the papers of Joseph Gillot (a major 19th century art collector), musical instruments and precious stones.

 The photographs include the Rob Dickins Collection of over 4000 photographs and manuscript letters relating to leading Victorian cultural figures.
 There are prints of paintings, albums containing over 1000 photographs, as well as approximately 800 glass plate negatives.
 Other highlights of the archive include:

 The history of Watts Gallery